solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 After adding the addresses, run the second script to accept ownership of the timelock and initialize the governor.

 The script is called `InitializeBravo.s.sol` and is located in the [script/](https://github.com/solidity-labs-io/fps-example-repo/tree/main/script) folder.
-Before running the script, get the eta from the queue transaction on the previous script and set as a environment variable.
+Before running the script, obtain the eta from the queue transaction on the previous script and set it as an environment variable.

 ```sh
 export ETA=123456